Misscoffeecassie/Group-2/README.md

  * The trend of attributes is also an important indication of how some attributes are necessary for players to win games e.g. if top 5% players have higher Ball Control it would indicate that the game is more focused on the technique rather than the physical aspect).

 **Question 3:**
  * Base on the 2021 EPL result, analyse the winning club and its team member performance and how the    club spending affect the performance.
    * What we are trying to find out if a club were to win the 2021 English Premier League has to do        with the club spending.
    * The type of player each club get based on the spending.
    * How does these players contribute to the club performance.

+* Outcome for question 3:

+* Based on the analysis, we can say in this case that having to spend the most money does not equivalent to winning the league.
+We can also concluded that the older the age, the more experience and performance each player is.
+Overall, the winning recipe to win in a league is not just how much you spend on the player but to have the experience player playing in the right position in order to maximise the club performance.

 **Question 4**:
  * Historical comparison between Messi and Ronaldo between 2017 to 2021 analysing: